Border Wall Threatens National Wildlife Refuge That's Been 40 Years In The Making

 "Forty years ago, there were no white-tailed deer anywhere near here.
 You had to go north or south to find white-tailed deer," Zavaleta says.
 "Today, the white-tailed deer are all over the place.
 And so it's been a huge success."

-Fish and Wildlife told NPR that the border wall may impact 14 square miles of native habitat on 30 separate tracts of its land.
+Fish and Wildlife told NPR that the border wall may impact 8,839 acres of native habitat on 30 separate tracts of its land.
 Wildlife conservationists are wondering how much of an obstruction the barrier will be to animals that range along the river.

 Filling in the gaps